stagex-mirror/stagex/README.md

   * mimalloc (by Microsoft Research) used as default allocator to address musl's multi-threaded performance limitations
 * LLVM/Clang toolchain by default rather than GCC
-  * Clang functions as a native cross-compiler — a single installation can emit code for x86_64, aarch64, and other architectures
+  * Clang functions as a native cross-compiler, so a single installation can emit code for x86_64, aarch64, and other architectures
   * Reduces maintenance burden and attack surface vs. per-target GCC builds
 * Package using tools you already have
   * OCI build tool of choice (Docker, Buildah, Podman)
   * Make (for dependency management)
   * Prove hashes of bootstrap layer builds match before proceeding
-* All images are built FROM scratch containing only the installed package — no base distribution bloat
+* All images are built FROM scratch containing only the installed package, no base distribution bloat
 * Keep package definitions lean and readable with simple CLI and no magic